lunakurame/squirrel-tale/doc/nuthead.md

 ## Specification

-Nuthead reads the script line by line from an array of strings, each line is an element of the array.
+Nutcracker reads the script line by line from an array of strings, each line is an element of the array.

 ### Ignored lines: